-If you're tired of long commutes or expensive real estate in growing cities, house-hacking may be the solution for you.
+If you're sick of long commutes or expensive real estate in growing cities, house-hacking may be the solution for you.

 WHAT IS HOUSE-HACKING?

-House hacking is a rather popular investment strategy.
-It entails renting out a portion of your primary dwelling to offset the costs of homeownership.
+House hacking is a very popular investing strategy.
+Essentially, you rent out part of of your primary dwelling to help with the costs of homeownership.
 You can actually end up completely eliminating all housing costs, possibly even making some extra money.

-House-hacking is more efficient than traditional renting because you're technically renting out your primary residence.
-When investing in traditional rental properties, you'd generally have to make a down payment of up to 25% of the property's value.
-This is not the case with house-hacking.
+House-hacking is usually more efficient than traditional renting because you're actually renting out your own residence.
+When investing in traditional rental properties, you'd generally have to make a down payment of up to 25% of the property's value, which can be a major hurdle for first-time investors.
+However, this is not the case with house-hacking.

-It's also a great investment strategy because it's a mutually beneficial exchange.
-You, as the investor, end up with short commutes and low net payments, and your tenants get to live in areas high in demand for a fraction of the regular price.
+House hacking is also a great investment strategy because it's completely mutually beneficial.
+You, as the investor, get short commutes and low net payments, while your tenants get to live in highly-in-demand areas for a fraction of the regular price.

 TIPS AND STRATEGIES